The-Isogeniest/GR_NTRU_attack/README.md

 It takes approximately less than two minutes on a laptop.
 It generates a random seed and an instance corresponding to the seed and runs the attack.

-To generate a specific example or to reproduce one of our experiments, you can specify the seed.
+You can specify the seed to generate a specific example or reproduce one of our experiments.

 ```